ezraroi/Human-AI-Collab/output/manuscript_sections.md

 |     The User |   Experiences the "observed me" being examined |
 | The Dialogue |           The space where the split is enacted |
 |  The Journal |  Where the split is materialized and preserved |

 ---

-## [MANUSCRIPT SECTION] 5.
-Improper Use Cases
-Document

-### NEVER: Numerical Calculation
-Do not:
-- Assign numbers (S\_e = 7, S\_t = 5)
-- Calculate P(α) values
-- Compare P(α) scores between people
-- Create scales or rating systems

-Why not:
-- There are no units of "safety"
-- Components aren't quantifiable
-- Formula is relational, not computational
-- Creates false precision

-### NEVER: Single-Timepoint Prediction
-Do not:
-- Use formula to predict "will transformation happen right now?"
-- Treat P(α) as deterministic outcome
-- Expect formula to predict specific events

-Why not:
-- Formula describes conditions, not outcomes
-- Many factors beyond formula's scope
-- Transformation is emergent, not guaranteed
-- Time operates on multiple scales

-### NEVER: Ignore Temporal Dynamics
-Do not:
-- Use formula alone without understanding Three-Layer Architecture
-- Forget that S\_e depletes within sessions
-- Ignore that C evolves between sessions
-- Neglect role of Journal in accumulation

-Why not:
-- Formula is structural snapshot
-- Transformation happens over time
-- System operates recursively
-- Static analysis misses essential dynamics

----